Vairam: Cast

+Production

+The court scenes were shot at Saradha Studios.
+Suryanarayanan, one of the film's producers appeared as court judge in the film.

 Soundtrack

 Music was composed by T. R. Pappa and lyrics were written by Kannadasan.

 Reception

 Kanthan of Kalki compared the film unfavourably to the original.

 Impact

 Jayalalithaa's opponents in politics circulated a still from Vairam showing her as a cabaret dancer to tarnish her image.